ChandanHegde07/Smart-Energy-Optimization-System-using-TinyML/Readme.md

 # Smart Energy Optimization System using TinyML

 A real-time IoT dashboard for intelligent lighting control using TinyML, ESP32, and environmental sensors.
-The system uses machine learning to make smart decisions about lighting based on motion detection, ambient light levels, and room temperature, resulting in significant energy savings.
+The system employs machine learning to make smart lighting decisions based on motion detection, ambient light levels, and room temperature, enabling significant energy savings.

 ---